deriveitCreator/svelteGames/README.md

 Versioning is done using "npm version [new-version] --git-tag-version false".
 Minor updates always start with 1.

+update 5.1:
+- Removed all websocket and multiplayer stuff.
+Future games will have websocket built in wwith their own backend.

 update 4.1:
 - Added a new game: Platform Shooters.
 - Added more content to Jumpy Man.